 - contributing to the improvement of relevant policies and systems.

-Training courses will continue to be available until the SIRA online modules are made available.
+The two day SIRA approved face to face training will continue to be available until the SIRA online modules are made available.

-Return to work coordinators need to liaise with the worker's support team to help coordinate the worker's recovery at work.
+RTW coordinators need to liaise with the worker's support team to help coordinate the worker's recovery at work.
 When dealing with a worker's health information, a return to work coordinator should consider the appropriate privacy principles.

 Your RTW program must include confidentiality and record keeping procedures for your workplace.